h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O-Dev.rst

    key.

--  **training\_frame**: (Required) Select the dataset used to build the model. **NOTE**: If you click the **Build a model** button from the ``Parse`` cell, the training frame is entered automatically.
+-  **training\_frame**: (Required) Select the dataset used to build the model.

+    **NOTE**: If you click the **Build a model** button from the ``Parse`` cell, the training frame is entered automatically.

 -  **validation\_frame**: (Optional) Select the dataset used to evaluate the accuracy of the model.

 -  **ignored\_columns**: (Optional) Click the checkbox next to a column name to add it to the list of columns excluded from the model.

-To add all columns, click the **All** button.
-To remove a column from the list of ignored columns, click the X next to the column name.
-To remove all columns from the list of ignored columns, click the **None** button.
-To search for a specific column, type the column name in the **Search** field above the column list.
-To only show columns with a specific percentage of missing values, specify the percentage in the **Only show columns with more than 0% missing values** field.
-To change the selections for the hidden columns, use the **Select Visible** or **Deselect Visible** buttons.
+   - To add all columns, click the **All** button.
+   - To remove a column from thelist of ignored columns, click the X next to the column name.
+   - To remove all columns from the list of ignored columns, click the **None** button.
+   - To search for a specific column, type the column name in the **Search** field above the column list.
+   - To only show columns with a specific percentage of missing values, specify the percentage in the **Only show columns with more than 0% missing values** field.
+   - To change the selections for the hidden columns, use the **Select Visible** or **Deselect Visible** buttons.

 -  **ignore\_const\_cols**: Check this checkbox to ignore constant training columns, since no information can be gained from them.
 This